joasdev1/joasnog/README.md

 - I am a mobile developer and currently live in Brazil.
 - I have at least 1 year of experience developing applications with Flutter.
-- I am currently learning Flutter and Node.js.
+- I am currently learning Flutter and Go.
 - Contact me **idelfonsojoas@gmail.com**

 ---